ninia/jep/README.md

 You'll need to:

 * set JAVA_HOME to /Library/Java/Home *not* /usr.
-* compile Python or download it using Fink.
 * have installed the developer kits from Apple
 * make a symlink from libjep.dynlib to /Library/Java/Extentions, like: